-Image management is the name of this game.
-In past presidential cycles, a state by state comparison of available electoral votes might have determined the choice; and running mates would have been expected to deliver in their home states, likely swing states.
+.
+In past presidential cycles, a state by state comparison of available electoral votes might have determined the choice of vice presidential running mate; and such running mates would have been expected to deliver in their home states, likely swing states.
 But such calculations have proven unreliable; and an evaluation of the readiness of a prospective running mate to assume the role of president has now come to the fore.

 In reality, even this criterion is a specious one: No specific experience, nor any particular quality beyond soundness of judgment, is required for almost any elective office.
 Every situation arises with a unique array of considerations; and every sitting president works with a new Congress, for a transitioning electorate, in a changed and changing world.